 Are you certified in Functional Medicine?
 No. I do respect the training that the Institute of Functional Medicine offers clinicians who are conventionally trained.
 But I do not feel the need to complete this program.
-Naturopathic medical training is a in-residence, 4-5 year program that covers the same topics and more.
+Naturopathic medical training is a full-time 4-5 year program that covers the same topics and more.
 Naturopathic doctors are some of the favorite teachers at the IFM classes!
-Here is an interesting essay on this topic if you would like to know more.

 Will insurance cover my visit?

-Currently, 16 states, the District of Columbia, and the United States territories of Puerto Rico and the United States Virgin Islands have licensing laws for naturopathic doctors.
+Currently, 22 states, the District of Columbia, and the United States territories of Puerto Rico and the United States Virgin Islands have licensing or registration laws for naturopathic doctors.
 Dr. Tomsovic is able to bill insurance for Vermont patients.
 She is an in-network provider with Vermont Medicaid, Cigna, Blue Cross and Blue Shield of Vermont, MVP, and Harvard Pilgrim.
 (HP requires a referral from your PCP.)
 Insurance companies do not currently cover naturopathic medicine in Massachusetts, but some will cover the visit if it takes place in Vermont.
-We are working hard to bring about political change and are optimistic about our chances this legislative session!
-If you would like to get involved in the Massachusetts licensing effort, please visit the Massachusetts Society of Naturopathic Doctors.
 If finances are the primary obstacle to receiving the care you need, please inquire about the Full Circle Clinic.